nastyaclifford/Class-Component-vs-Functional-/README.md

-# Week25_React
+# React
-Hometask, Week25, rewrite code from Class Component to Functional with hooks
+Rewriting code from Class Component to Functional with hooks